Denver, Colorado’s Rise in Marijuana-Related Traffic Accidents

 We will work with local, national, and even international experts on this topic in order to illustrate a driver’s liability in these cases and draw a definitive line of causation between the driver’s actions and our clients’ injuries.
 Attorney Dan Caplis is not only nationally-trusted legal authority on catastrophic injury suits but also recovered the largest personal injury verdict in the state of Colorado in 2015.

-The time to take action is now—and Dan Caplis Law is ready to assist you.
+The time to take action is now—and Dan Caplis Law and our Denver DUID accident attorneys are ready to assist you.
 Contact us for a Free Consultation today.